All Episodes

 If you had been born earlier, you would have been one of this country's founding fathers.

-This man has set an example for those of us in his family to live up to that we'll never achieve, but our efforts have all made us better people than we would uh otherwise been.
+This man has set an example for those of us in his family to live up to that we'll never achieve, but our efforts have all made us better people than we would have otherwise been.

-I'll just let that be evident as he speaks to you today and as we uh do the first hour of the program.
+I'll just let that be evident as he speaks to you today and as we do the first hour of the program.

-This is an amazing I've got tingles, chills running up my back.
+This is an amazing, I've got tingles, chills running up my back.

 I'm delighted to be here.